 Since the majority of online users have gone mobile, creating a mobile-friendly website is a must in order to target the largest possible target audience.
 The idea is to provide easy access to your website from various devices, despite OS or carrier, and this is where fluid layouts can help.
 Let’s start with defining the major layout types, which include:

 You need to decide whether your website is mainly accessed by desktop users or it should cover a mobile target audience, as well.
+Keep these points in mind and include a website mockup for a mobile version too.

 Such programs are the best choice for professional designers who work under a specific brand and constantly need to meet special requirements and standards.
 The branding rules may include particular schemes and font colors, resolutions, and element dimensions.
 This is where tools like Photoshop appear to be essential helpers.
 Apart from color options, the platform delivers an extended list of functions like moving objects and visual tools that are rather easy to use.
+It’s important to see how all these elements combine on a web design mockup before transferring them to an actual final product.

+Here is the final pro-tip on how to do a website mockup.
 This tip requires deep coding knowledge and is useless to amateur web designers and newbies.
 Opting for coded mockups requires at least a basic knowledge of coding, so not the best default choice for beginners.
 Despite all the complexities and challenges when using this type of mockup, most reputable and recognized designers tend to support the code introduction during the mockup phase, and not before the prototype stage.

 Coding does not require any special tools.
 You actually design a mockup using your browser, and that’s it!
 Moreover, this path is likely to make the development process faster, especially if the mockup already contains HTML code as its foundation.